nbentoneves/hi-pr/README.md

 3. Commit and push the version upgrade using release git-cz type

-4. Open a PR from `master` to `release`.
-Ask for someone admin to accept the PR.

-5. Go to github release page and click at `Draft a new release`
+4. Go to github release page and click at `Draft a new release`

    1. Choose a tag - create a new version tag following this pattern: `v.{major_release}.{minor_release}.{patch_release}`
    2. Target: set the target to `release` branch
    3. Click at Generate release notes, make the necessary ajustements
    4. Click at `Save draft`

-6. Check the github action `Release` and wait to have the assets available
+5. Check the github action `Release` and wait to have the assets available

 ## Contributing 🙌